Fish encyclopedia: Neon tetra

 The living condition of Neon tetra species must be:

--Temperature of between 20 and 26°C
+-Temperature of between

--pH level 6.0 to 7.8 (Best is to get yourself a test kit to test the aquarium water once a week)
+6.0 to 7.8 (Best is to get yourself a test kit to test the aquarium water once a week)

-- Living together with at least five neons as they are timid and small sized.
+at least five neons as they are timid and small sized.
 In their actual habitat, they normal swim in schools of neons.
 If they are living alone with other tropical fishes/aggressive fishes, they will die due to stress, hide behind the plants, refuse to eat, restless or rather try ways to jump of out the tank to commit suicide.

 Commonly the fishes that mix well in an aquarium are guppies, other types of tetras, such as the rummy-nose tetra, cardinal tetra, and glowlight tetra, and other community fish that live well in an ideal tetra water condition.